ChillarAnand/emacsism/emacsism.md

 There is no need to switch between various applications as I can do most of the things in Emacs.

-### Play `the dark knight` movie.
+### 2. Play the dark knight movie.

 Lets us assume movie is located in `/home/anand/videos/movies/english/dark-knight/`.

 **Without Emacs:** First I have to open a file manager.
 By default, it will show home folder `/home/anand`.
 Now I have to go to `videos`, then `movies`, then `english`, then `dark-knight` and double click the video file.
 This video will be opened in some media player.

-**With Emacs:** Since I am using [singularity][], if I just press `fj drk`, Emacs shows me with the relevant video file `dark-knight.mkv`.
+**With Emacs:** Since I am using [singularity](#singularity), if I just press `fj drk`, Emacs shows me with the relevant video file `dark-knight.mkv`.
 Now if I just press enter, it will open in a media player.

 By using Emacs I will be able to access any file in the operating system with very little effort.

-Task 3: Indent code while creating a github issue.
+### 3. Indent code while creating a github issue.

-Without Emacs: While creating a github issue if I want a piece of text to be recognised as code, I need to do proper indentation.
+**Without Emacs:** While creating a github issue if I want a piece of text to be recognised as code, I need to do proper indentation.
 So I have to manually indent those lines.
 Alternatively, I can copy that text to IDE, indent there and then copy back.

-Emacs has a package which provides an interface to edit text areas directly in Emacs.
+**With Emacs:** Emacs has a package which provides an interface to edit text areas directly in Emacs.
 So, I by calling a single function, I can easily format code part.

-Since Emacs acts as an interface, I will have entire power of Emacs for any task.
+Since Emacs acts as an interface, the entire power of Emacs will be available for any task.

 These are just a few examples.
 You can checkout wide variety of packages available for various things for more.